austincunningham/python-boto-aws/README.md

 - You will need your Boto library configured to interact with AWS see http://boto3.readthedocs.io/en/latest/guide/configuration.html for more information

 # Starting the App
-- extract the zipped folder and cd to the directory
+- Extract the zipped folder and cd to the directory
+- Or git clone this repo
 - ./run_newwebserver.py

 # Expected output